 Serve it hot with plain curd / boondi raita and mango pickle….what else do you need?!
 Yum combo!!

 - Make sure to drain the water out of mooli completely and reserve it for kneading the dough.
 If water is not drained, mooli will let out water and rolling will be difficult.

 - Keeping the inner stuffing ball little smaller helps in easier rolling.

-- While rolling for the first time dont give more pressure in the center as the filling is going to be placed in the center and rolled again so make sure the center part is little thicker.
+- While rolling before filling the stuffing do not give more pressure in the center as the filling is going to be placed in the center and rolled again so make sure the center part is little thicker.

-- Roll it thick or thin as per your preference but make sure the stuffing doesnt ooze out.
+- Roll it thick or thin as per your preference but make sure the stuffing doesnot ooze out.

 - You can replace ajwain with jeera while tempering.

 - You can make the dough earlier day and prepare MooliParatha for breakfast & lunch box the next day.

 - Add spinach to the stuffing mixture for a more healthier version

 - Add minced garlic for garlic flavoured flatbread